OLD LENS DIE HARD: Recommendation for old Nikkor PC lens

 Comparison with pc-e 45mm

-Here is the comparison wtih pc-e 45mm.
+Here is the comparison with pc-e 45mm.

 PC-NIKKOR 35mm captured so well, even compared with current PC-E lenses, 24mm and 45mm.
 It was sharp, really sharp.
 Though to get the ideal sharpness you need to stop down to around F8, but in the day time long exposure around F8 is generally used, and